NU-Formula-Racing/telemetry-base-station-23/native_tests/README.md

 - `refs` contains tests involving the manipulation of references and pointers, especially the unsafe operations:
   - Test 1 pertains to reference-pointer conversions.
   - Test 2 explores structs of pointers, their bit representations, and their manipulation thereof.

+- `refs_2` expands upon Test 2 of the above, more closely mimicking the conditions used in the overall program.